-Inconvenience for businesses that have previously accessed Troy and Usk, however they will be able to use the appropriate facilities on offer at Llanfoist or Five Lanes.
+Anger and frustration amongst those businesses that have to date been disposing of waste FOC.
+Inconvenience for businesses that have previously accessed Troy and Usk, however they will be able to use the appropriate facilities on offer at Llanfoist or 5 Lanes.
+Possible risk of increased fly tipping.

-Possible risk of increased fly tipping and this was a big concern raised during the consultation process.
 However neighbouring Council's have undertaken similar initiatives and have not seen an increase in fly tipping.
-Quite often the concern is not reflected when the change is implemented.
 Waste colleagues will work closely with Environmental Health colleagues to make businesses aware of their waste responsibilities and manage their waste and recycling in an appropriate and responsible manner.
-Given there are outlets for appropriate waste disposal there is no excuse for fly tipping and MCC will act accordingly in terms of prosecutions.